dynup/kpatch/doc/patch-author-guide.md

 The most important point here cannot be stressed enough.
 Here comes the bold:

 **Do not blindly apply patches.
-There is no subsitute for human analysis and reasoning on a per-patch basis.
+There is no substitute for human analysis and reasoning on a per-patch basis.
 All patches must be thoroughly analyzed by a human kernel expert who completely understands the patch and the affected code and how they relate to the live patching environment.**